Timeline of the Russian annexation of Crimea

-The annexation of Crimea by the Russian Federation took place in the aftermath of the 2014 Ukrainian revolution.
+The Russian annexation of Crimea took place in the aftermath of the 2014 Ukrainian Revolution of Dignity.
 On 22–23 February, Russian President Vladimir Putin convened an all-night meeting with security services chiefs to discuss pullout of deposed President, Viktor Yanukovych, and at the end of that meeting Putin remarked that "we must start working on returning Crimea to Russia.".
 Russia sent in soldiers on February 27, 2014.
 Crimea held a referendum.
 According to official Russian and Crimean sources 95% voted to reunite with Russia.
 The legitimacy of the referendum has been questioned by the international community on both legal and procedural grounds.

 February 2014

 February 19

 Members of the Sevastopol City Council petitioned to President Viktor Yanukovych to take stringent measures and bring leaders of the opposition to justice.
 "Leaders of opposition should be held criminally liable for inciting armed confrontation," – stated the declaration.
 In Simferopol, activists of "Stop Maidan" were commemorating Crimean law enforcement agents who perished in conflict in Kyiv.
 In Yalta, over 50 activists attended an anti-government protest and demonstrated support for Euromaidan.